 PAPER SELECTION PROCEDURE

-A selection will be made by the Conference Committee from papers and extended abstracts that are submitted online before the deadline of 30 October 2020 (midnight CEST) through this submission page (click here).
+A selection will be made by the Conference Committee from papers and extended abstracts that were submitted online before the deadline of 30 October 2020 (midnight CEST).
 Researchers will be notified whether their paper has been accepted for the conference by 31 December 2020.

 The conference will take place over two days.
 In addition to the research presentations, there will be two panel discussions involving participants from industry and the public sector.
 The conference dinner will be held on the evening of 11 June.
 The organisers will contribute towards the cost of travel and provide up to three nights of hotel accommodation for the presenters.